 The decision by the New Jersey Appellate Division in Lechler v.
 303 Sunset Avenue Condominium Assn., No. A-1095-16T3, slip op.
 (N.J.
 App., Dec.
 29, 2017), held that an HOA is liable to both invitees and licensees for injuries caused by a failure to correct a hazard in a common area.
 California courts have reached similar decisions.
 In Ritter & Ritter, Inc. v.
 The Churchill Condominium Assn., 166 Cal.App.4th 103 (Cal.
 App.
 2d Dist.
 2008), an appellate court in Los Angeles applied common-law principles of landlord-tenant law.
 The court held that the HOA is essentially in the position of the landlord, and it is therefore liable for injuries caused by its failure to maintain a common area.

 For over 40 years, business and real estate attorney James G. Schwartz has advocated for the rights of businesses and property owners in the Bay Area in both litigation and transactional matters.
-You can contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our team.
+You can contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our team.